adammark/Markup.js/README.md

 href="http://microjs.com/#loader">conditional script loader</a> or other
 mechanism.

-Alternatively, you can declare resources in a properties file:
+Alternatively, you can declare resources as properties in a plain text file:

 ```
 # en.txt